 Flying ants, also known as alates, can be a real nuisance.
-Flying ants can resemble termites because they are both flying insects and relatively the same size.
-But what’s the difference between flying ants and termites?
+They can resemble termites because they are both flying insects and relatively the same size.
+But how can you tell the difference?

 How can you tell them apart, and more importantly, what do you need to do if you have an infestation?

 What are flying ants?